~PARTS OF A RESEARCH PROPOSAL~

 A subheading for “importance of research” should be typed out before stating why the research is significant and identify the proposed analysis.

-5. Provide Research background
+5. Preliminary research background

 This should come after the introduction.
 Here, you will provide the background information and describe why it is important to the research.
 This is important because it provides the reader with the history of the study since it would not be right to assume that they know much about the research problem.
 Try and give a more detailed explanation regarding the problem than what you stated in the introduction.
 Present the reasons for your proposed study and indicate why it is important.
 Describe the major problems that you will be covering and show how your study contributes to the already existing assumptions.
 Provide a clear focus for the reader, where necessary, explain what has been excluded in previous studies.
 You can include definitions of key terms.